melvyniandrag/Linux_Lecture_Notes/Week2/bashCommands/Readme.md

+# More About BASH

+## Introduction

 So the purpose of last week was to give you a flavor of what Linux is all about and some basic bash commands.
 We never even got into what bash is!
 Bash is a strange thing to describe.
 It's a language and also a unix shell, it's the language / tool you use to talk to your machine, run programs ,gather output, etc..
-We learned a few commands like cp for copying files, rm for deleting files - and I forgot to tell you, to remove a directory you run "rm -r DIRECTORY" (example).
-There is also an rmdir command, but I never use it and have never seen anyone use it. rmdir expects the directory to be empty. "rm -r removes all the fies and the directory ( the -r means recursive )."
-The -r flag can be seen for other tools as well, like cp.
-Try to cp a directory, and you'll see it doesn't work.
-You have to use cp -r to copy the directory and its contents.
-We also learned about mv, wget, file, unzip, tar, gunzip, etc. We also learned a *bit* about vim, which is a powerful text editor.
+We learned a few commands like `cp` for copying files, `rm` for deleting files - and I forgot to tell you, to remove a directory you run `rm -r DIRECTORY` (example).
+There is also an `rmdir` command, but I never use it and have never seen anyone use it. `rmdir` expects the directory to be empty. `rm -r` removes all the files and the directory ( the -r means recursive )."
+The -r flag can be seen for other tools as well, like `cp`.
+Try to `cp` a directory, and you'll see it doesn't work.
+You have to use `cp -r` to copy the directory and its contents.
+We also learned about `mv`, `wget`, `file`, `unzip`, `tar`, `gunzip`, etc.

+We also learned a *bit* about vim, which is a powerful text editor.
 I wrote the entire mathtestmaker.com with vim, the python/django/latex/css/html/javascript, everything.
 It is very powerful and can be extended to do many things.
 Now today where going to go a bit deeper into linux, we'll learn a bit more about bash, about regular expressions, about linux processes, and we'll write a very useful script together.

 For your assignment 1, I want to round out the topics you need to know to complete it.
-There are 5 "todos" in the assignment1_student.sh file in the Week1 directory in the class repository.
+There are 5 "TODOS" in the assignment1_student.sh file in the Week1 directory in the class repository.
 To complete this you need to know about

+## List of topics to cover

 1. if
-7. bash variables
+2. bash variables
-2. md5sum
+3. md5sum
-3. cut
+4. cut
-4. return values in scripts
+5. return values in scripts
-5. wc
+6. wc
-6. pipes
+7. pipes

-1/7. if
+### 1/7 if
-************************

 The bash syntax for if is
 if [ condition ]